adhuliya/ajit-toolchain/README.md

 ### Install docker images

+This needs docker to be installed and running on the user machine.
+This, on an Ubuntu system, can be done using the provided script, please use it as a reference on other systems,

+    ./install_docker.sh

 To build docker images with Ajit Toolchain run,
 (Needs docker (on ubuntu run: `sudo apt-get install docker.io`))